 |Matt Taylor||The Brand Agency||Designer|

 |Emily Colman||The Brand Agency||Strategist|

 |Angela Naaykens||The Brand Agency||Head of Media & Analytics|

 |Anna-Nicole Del-Re||The Brand Agency||Creative Services Manager|

-We needed to raise money and awareness to support Foodbank in delivering emergency food relief and breakfast programs to hungry children across Western Australia after the Government cut funding to the charity by $323,000 per annum just a month before Christmas.
-The aim was to fill the funding gap to ensure food relief programs weren't cancelled and to raise awareness of the growing hunger crisis in the country - with more than 1 in 5 children experiencing food insecurity each year in Australia.
+The brief was to raise money and awareness to support Foodbank in delivering emergency food relief and breakfast programs to hungry children across Western Australia after the Government cut funding to the charity by $323,000 per annum just a month before Christmas.
+The aim was to fill the funding gap created by the funding cut to ensure food relief programs weren't cancelled and to raise awareness of the growing hunger crisis in the country - with more than 1 in 5 children experiencing food insecurity each year in Australia.
 The total budget - $15,000 AUD.

 We created a new cereal brand, called Hungry Puffs – The breakfast over 100,000 West Aussie kids wake up to every day – nothing.
 In the lead-up to Christmas, entirely empty boxes of Hungry Puffs were stocked in over 40 major supermarket cereal aisles across Western Australia.
-Grocery shoppers who were in the process of buying food for their own families were suddenly encouraged to support a much bigger cause – and help feed children who go without breakfast every day.
-To turn a box of nothing into something, shoppers simply had to purchase Hungry Puffs at check-out along with their weekly groceries.
-Every $5 box provided 10 children with their next meal.
+Grocery shoppers who were in the process of buying food for their own families were then asked to support a much bigger cause – and help feed children who go without breakfast every day.
+To turn a box of nothing into something, shoppers simply had to purchase the product at the check-out along with their weekly groceries.
+A $5 box of Hungry Puffs providing 10 food deprived children with their next meal.